Peppered Beef Jerky

 Now, here is a point of debate for jerky makers.
 Slicing with or against the grain??
 I slice my jerky against the grain.
 In my opinion, this makes the jerky easier to chew and eat.
 Some people prefer cutting with the grain because once it is dry you get those nice long strands of jerky that you can tear off and work through.
 The important thing is that you make jerky that you like to eat.
 The flavor in this peppered beef jerky will be the same whether it is against the grain or with, so you decide!

 Marinade is another important element in making beef jerky come out amazing.
-The marinade used in this recipe combines all of the key elements to help add flavor and tenderness to your final jerky product.
+This marinade combines all of the key elements to help add flavor and tenderness to your final jerky product.
 There are elements of salt, sweet, acidity, and bold seasonings to make sure you get a mouthful of flavor with every single bite.
 There are a few optional and additional pieces to this marinade that I wanted to cover here so you can get the best result possible.

-• Brown sugar.
-I like to balance my salty jerky with just a little hint of sweetness.
-The amount called for in the recipe will not give you a sweet jerky at all, but it will balance out the savory and black pepper flavors.
+- Brown sugar.
+I like to balance my salty jerky with a hint of sweetness.
+The amount useed in the recipe will not give you a sweet jerky at all, but it will balance the savory and black pepper flavors.
 If you want to reduce the sugar, you can cut it in half.
 I don’t recommend eliminating it altogether though.

-• Curing Salts.
+- Curing Salts.
 Using instacure #1 (also labeled as Prague Powder or Pink Salt- please not this is not the same as Himalayan pink salt) is an optional step.
-What the cure does is act as an additional preservative for the jerky.
+This cure acts as an additional preservative for the jerky.
 If you use the curing salt, your jerky will be shelf stable and safe to eat at room temperature for several weeks.
 If you skip the curing salt, your jerky will still be partially preserved by the smoke/dehydration, however I recommend storing in the refrigerator to maintain freshness.
 Uncured jerky will last several weeks in the fridge.
 To figure out exactly how to cure the meat properly, check out this post on Curing Meats Safely.

 How to Make Beef Jerky